 I’ve been to Prague twice but both were over ten years ago.
 Once was with Andy for an Iron Maiden concert when we also visited the Kutna Hora bone church.
 The other time was for a friend’s hen weekend.
 These visits were way before this blog started and I’ve never written about it myself.
-Instead, I’d like to share this 3-day Prague itinerary that Gemma and Campbell from Highlands2hammocks have written for me.
+Instead, I’d like to share this 3-day Prague itinerary that Gemma and Campbell from highlands2hammocks have shared with us.

 Day 1 Walking Tour, History and Sunset